Timoshenko–Ehrenfest beam theory: Shear coefficient

 The shear coefficient depends on Poisson's ratio.
 The attempts to provide precise expressions were made by many scientists, including Stephen Timoshenko, Raymond D. Mindlin, G. R. Cowper, N. G. Stephen, J. R. Hutchinson etc. (see also the derivation of the Timoshenko beam theory as a refined beam theory based on the variational-asymptotic method in the book by Khanh C. Le leading to different shear coefficients in the static and dynamic cases).
 In engineering practice, the expressions by Stephen Timoshenko are sufficient in most cases.
-In 1975 Kaneko published an excellent review of studies of the shear coefficient.
-More recently new experimental data show that the shear coefficient is underestimated.
+In 1975 Kaneko published a review of studies of the shear coefficient.
+More recently, experimental data shows that the shear coefficient is underestimated.

 Corrective shear coefficients for homogeneous isotropic beam according to Cowper - selection.

 where $\nu$ is Poisson's ratio.